-1. Stewart County Elementary School Academic Performance from 2022-2023 ; Students in grades 3-5 scoring in levels 2-4 in ELA decreased from 58% to 55%; Students in grades 3-5 scoring in levels 2-4 in mathematics decreased from 64% to 55%.
+Student Achievement:Summarize the 1.
+Stewart County Elementary School Academic Performance from 2022-2023 student achievement trends and patterns ; Students in grades 3-5 scoring in levels 2-4 in ELA decreased from 58% to observed by the team while completing this 55%; Students in grades 3-5 scoring in levels 2-4 in mathematics decreased section of the report.
+What are the from 64% to 55%.
 SCES still in the grip of learning loss following Covid -19.
-2. Stewart County Middle School Academic Performance from 2022-2023; Students in grades 6-8 scoring in levels 2-4 in ELA decreased from 64% to 60%; Students in grades 6-8 scoring in levels 2-4 in mathematics decreased from 75% to 71%.
+2. important trends and patterns that will Stewart County Middle School Academic Performance from 2022-2023; support the identification of student, Students in grades 6-8 scoring in levels 2-4 in ELA decreased from 64% to 60%; teacher, and leader needs?
+Students in grades 6-8 scoring in levels 2-4 in mathematics decreased from 75% to 71%.
 SCMS still in the grip of learning loss following Covid -19.
-3. Stewart County High School Academic Performance for students in levels 2-4 from 2022-2023: America Literature - increase 68%-to 64%; Coordinate Algebra - decreased from 78% to 47%; United States History - decreased from 54% to 45%; and Biology decreased from 58% to 54%.
+3. Stewart County High School Academic Performance for students in levels 2-4 from 2022-2023: America Literature - increase 68%-to 64%; Coordinate Algebra - decreased from 78% to 47%; United States History - decreased from 54% to 45%; and Biology decreased from 58% to 54% .
 Important trends are that academic scores are mixed in ELA and math.
 The conclusion is that the district must continue to use intervention strategies to improve scores even more and to work to move students to proficient and distinguished after current learning loss years.